Greginkansas/-openhab-openhab1wiki/Charts.md

 The created chart will be automatically formatted with some sensible defaults.
 There is currently no way to change e.g. the y-axis range, the line colors, the legend, etc. A flexible configuration solution that allows full control of all rrd tool features is planned for later.

+# Charts in Sitemap

+To use show multiple items in a chart, they must be in the same group:
+`Group gTemperatures
+Numer TEMP_1 "Temperatrue 1" (gTemperatures)
+Numer TEMP_2 "Temperatrue 2" (gTemperatures)`

+And in *.sitemap:
+`Chart item=gTemperatures period=h refresh=300`

 # Alternative Solutions

 There are other potential ways to integrate charts in the UI: They could be created on the server and provided to the UI as PNG or SVG files.
 They could also be created as HTML5 through Javascript (see e.g. [Sencha Charts](http://www.sencha.com/products/touch/charts) or [Google Chart Tool](https://developers.google.com/chart/)) if your database supports external access.